 4. The best way to escape debt is to get angry about it.

 No one wanders out of debt.
-The only way to defeat debt is with passionate intentionality, determination and hard work.
+The only way to defeat debt is with having debt management plan, passionate intentionality, determination and hard work.
 In other words: You have to get angry about debt, and concentrate your energies on eradicating every shred of it.
 Perhaps the most effective method of getting rid of debt is the “Debt Snowball” method.
 While you pay the monthly minimum on every debt, you attack the smallest loan with vengeance until it’s gone, and then move to the next and so forth.
 Each win—no matter how small it may seem—will uplift your spirit and move you closer to financial freedom.

 5. Financial success is marked by budgeting and high-quality relationships